why is your Espresso watery and How to fix it

 You can use pre-ground coffee beans to pull a shot of espresso, but they can quickly lose their freshness and produce a shot with little to no crema.

 For the best results, buy whole-bean coffee and grind them just before brewing.
-Once ground, coffee beans begin to oxidize and lose their freshness.

 I have tasted different Espresso beans and prepared a list of the best Espresso beans.